BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 ## 3. Scope and Features of the Project:

 ### Features in Current Scope:
-* Setting up a collector which is getting raw log files from the pods on the established VM’s running OpenShift .
+* Setting up a collector which is getting log files from the pods on the established VM’s running OpenShift .
 * Setting up another virtual machine that acts as a log storage hub in ElasticSearch.
 * Deploy a second virtual machine on OpenStack and install Kibana and ElasticSearch on it to interact with the first vm to filter and display the filtered logs.
-* Have a testing mechanism or using one of the above mentioned ML algorithms in place to validate if the log collection process works as expected.

 ### Future Scope:
-* Organize anonymizing logs in a way from which we can build ML models to determine if there are patterns of correlation between different log files.
+* Incorporating additional log sources, e.g. ceph etc

 ## 4. Solution Concept